- Things to Do & See

-- This fee exemption does not apply to Discover Camping reservation charges or additional services offered by park operators, such as firewood and electrical hook-ups.
+- The fee exemption does not apply to Discover Camping reservation charges or additional services offered by park operators, such as firewood and electrical hook-ups.

 - Proof of eligibility and approved ID must be provided by all campers, including those with reservations, at the time of arrival.
 Refunds will not be issued for documents provided at a later date.

 - All park visitors must observe the Park, Conservancy and Recreation Area Regulation and BC Parks’ policies when camping in BC Parks.

-- This exemption does not apply to other BC Parks’ opportunities, such as double sites, backcountry camping, marine or boat camping, group camping, group picnic sites, or use of cabins.
+- This exemption does not apply to backcountry camping, marine or boat camping, group camping, group picnic sites, or use of cabins.